Spinal adjustment

 Spinal adjustment and chiropractic adjustment are terms used by chiropractors to describe their approaches to spinal manipulation, as well as some osteopaths, who use the term adjustment.
-Despite anecdotal success, there is no scientific evidence that spinal adjustment is effective against disease.
+Research has shown that chiropractic care is effective for musculoskeletal conditions.
+However, claims about treating non-musculoskeletal conditions are not supported by evidence.

-Spinal adjustments were among many chiropractic techniques invented in the 19th century by Daniel David Palmer, the founder of Chiropractic.
+Spinal adjustments were among many chiropractic techniques invented in the 19th century by Daniel David Palmer, the founder of chiropractic.
 Claims made for the benefits of spinal adjustments range from temporary, palliative (pain relieving) effects to long term wellness and preventive care.

 Description

-The intention of a chiropractic adjustment is to affect or correct the alignment, motion and/or function of a vertebral joint.
+A chiropractic adjustment intends to affect or correct a vertebral joint's alignment, motion, and/or function.
 Specifically, adjustments are intended to correct "vertebral subluxations", a non-scientific term given to the signs and symptoms that are said by chiropractors to result from abnormal alignment of vertebrae.
 In 2005, the chiropractic "subluxation" was defined by the World Health Organization as "a lesion or dysfunction in a joint or motion segment in which alignment, movement integrity and/or physiological function are altered, although contact between joint surfaces remains intact.
 It is essentially a functional entity, which may influence biomechanical and neural integrity."
 This differs from the medical definition of subluxation as a significant structural displacement, which can be seen with static imaging techniques such as X-rays.

-This intention forms the legal and philosophical foundation of the profession, and US Medicare law formulates it in this manner:
+This intention forms the legal and philosophical foundation of the profession, which US Medicare law summarizes in this manner: